 - Initial request for activation could be from any Emergency Support Function (ESF), state agency, county, local or tribal jurisdiction.

-- Operations Section Chief will make appropriate recommendations to Emergency Management Director for activation and make recommendations for the appropriate activation level (Physically or Virtually)
+- Emergency Operations Center Manager, in consultation with the Operations Section Chief, will make recommendations to Emergency Management Director for the appropriate activation level.

-- Notification of the SEOC activation and level will be communicated to DHSEM staff, ESF’s, federal and state partners via WebEOC, Dialogics, or any other means necessary depending upon the activation level.
+- Notification of the SEOC activation and level will be communicated to DHSEM staff, ESF’s, federal and state partners via phone calls, text messages, email, WebEOC, and any other means necessary depending upon the activation level.

 State Emergency Operations Center Activation Levels